vmware/vic/doc/design/vic-machine/update.md

 [vic-machine design](vic-machine.md#vch-manifest) mentioned manifest idea, here we'll start from a simple implementation.
 The manifest file format will be same to the yml file format, mentioned in [configuration inspection](#configuration-inspection)

-- vic-machine inspect --conf --manifest filename will dump all configurations in yml file format to the manifest file.
+- vic-machine inspect --manifest filename will dump all configurations in yml file format to the manifest file.
 - vic-machine create --manifest will load the manifest file and create VCH based on it.
 - vic-machine reconfigure --manifest will load the manifest file and update VCH configuration based on it.